 5: Versatile, like Nike’s swoosh

 A good designer will design logos with these elements in mind.
 Whether making a pictogram, wordmark, or a combination pictogram and wordmark, he/she will create a design that is simple and effective that will translate clearly for a one-inch icon and for a ten-foot billboard.
 I approach my work as an artist: creating beautiful things that please the eye.
-An experienced logo designer, through research of your company and industry, can conceive designs that will express the message of your business, that is appropriate for your market and speaks to your customers.
+An experienced logo designer, using thorough research of your company and industry, can conceive designs that will express the message of your business, that is appropriate for your market and speaks to your customers.